 Computing as a Second Major is also a four-year degree program, but one that (like the Interdisciplinary Second Major) cannot serve as a primary (stand-alone) major.
 It is intended for students whose primary interest is in another field but who also need or want thorough preparation in using computers.
 Such students will combine a primary major in the chosen field with Computing as a Second Major.

 The requirements for Computing as a Second major are as follows:

 I. Completion of a first major from another department.

 II.
 Departmental requirements:

-- Departmental Colloquium: two semesters of CSCI 2094.
+B. Departmental Colloquium: two semesters of CSCI-2094 Computer Science Colloquium.

-- 21 additional hours of computer science including at least 18 upper-division hours.
+C. 21 additional computer science hours, including at least 18 upper-division hours.